Sunjuice has installed in excess of 10,000 systems in the Wide Bay Area. Sunjuice systems produce more than 8.25 megawatts of electricity every day.

-Geographically, Sunjuice installs anywhere within 75km of Hervey Bay at no additional travel charge.
+Geographically, Sunjuice installs almost anywhere within 75km of Hervey Bay at no additional travel charge.
 We also install on any roof type without any additional fee either.

 Systems have been installed on residential steel and tile roofs, commercial businesses, farm sheds and on free-standing frames in back yards.